SmCTwelve/f1-bot/README.md

   - `[drivers]` may be multiple drivers to compare separated by a space; not specifying any drivers or using `all` will plot for all drivers.
 Limiting drivers will result in a more legible graph.
   - E.g. `!f1 plot pos 2019 1 BOT HAM VET`

-**Note:** Both `plot timings` and `plot positions` may take some time to process as all lap data must be gathered from the API.
-Use these commands sparingly, consider using `plot fastest` instead.
+**NOTICE:** Both `plot timings` and `plot positions` may take some time to process as all lap data must be gathered from the external API.
+Please avoid excessive use of these commands and wait for the results to finish being processed.